slietar/comserde/readme.md

 ### Serializing dataclasses

-Decorating a class with `@serializable` will mark it as serializable and deserializable.
-Type annotations are used to infer the encoding of each field.
+Decorating a dataclass with `@serializable` will mark it as serializable and deserializable.
+Type annotations are used to infer the format of each field.

 ```py
 from comserde import serializable